nemesisdb/nemesisdb/docs/docs/home/keyvalues.md

 }
 ```

-- `tkn` is the session token, explained in the session [tutorial](../tutorials/sessions/what-is-a-session#session-token)
-- `keys` are the key and values to store
+- `keys` contains the keys and values to store

 <br/>